nathindranil/auto_delete_files/README.md

      iv)  Applied mongoose-ttl to specify dynamic TTL(Time to live) for various documents in the database.

+     v) Used mongodb Atlas for database and connected it to our app using the given link.

-      v)  Created a git repo and added the required files.
+      vi)  Created a git repo and added the required files.

-      vi) Deployed to Heroku using Heroku cli
+      vii) Deployed to Heroku using Heroku cli

           Site: intense-stream-94808.herokuapp.com

-      vii) Tested with various units of time like milliseconds and minutes
+      viii) Tested with various units of time like milliseconds and minutes

           To provide a duration in seconds convert the specific seconds to milliseconds and write the number in the duration input.
           Eg. To give a duration of 10 seconds write 10000 in duration input